xcarnd/CarND-Vehicle-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap.
 Heatmaps for the last 5 video frames are kept and then combined into an integrated heatmap.
-Thresholding is performed on the integrated heatmap to throw away false positive.
+Thresholding is performed on the integrated heatmap to throw away false positives.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the integrated heatmap.
 Each blob is assumed to be corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.